Papichaya-W/EnsembleLearning_for_HeartDiseasePrediction/README.md

 The final selected model was a **\[optimized Stacking with tuned XGBoost, Bagging, AdaBoost, and Decision tree as base learner (Final estimator = XGBoost)]** based on performance metrics.

-Model training used:

-* Cross-validation
-* Hyperparameter tuning

 ---

 ## Evaluation

-Model performance was evaluated using:
+Model performance was evaluated against baseline model using:

 * Accuracy
 * Precision, Recall, F1-Score